How German parties copy ideas from other countries | DW | 15.09.2021

 You don't get extra votes for originality in politics — across Germany's election manifestos, influence from elsewhere is everywhere.
 Here are some of the policies that have been taken from other countries.

-As the election campaign moves into its very last phase, DW takes a look at the main parties' and some of the ideas they have "stolen" from other countries:
+As the election campaign moves into its very last phase, DW takes a look at the main political parties and some of the ideas that have been borrowed from other countries:

 Sven Schulze, CDU leader in the state of Saxony-Anhalt, told the Bild tabloid newspaper that the party was thinking of forcing the long-term unemployed to do community work, such as sweeping litter and leaves from the streets.